-Specify whether to clear existing connections when the static NAT configuration changes. option must be one of these options:
+Specify whether to clear existing connections when the static NAT configuration changes.

 none - do not clear existing connections when you modify an SNAT action used by a policy.

 related - close active connections through a policy that uses an SNAT action that you modify.